Mark Robertson, Dreweatts' Wine specialist, muses on the forgotten delights of Madeira wine.

 Changes in tastes and lifestyles over the 20th century led this wonderful wine to be pushed even further to the back of the drinks cabinet.

-But as the global wine market expands and encounters inquisitive minds, new cuisines and lifestyles, we are thankfully seeing a renaissance.
+But, as the global wine market expands and encounters inquisitive minds, new cuisines and lifestyles, we are thankfully seeing a renaissance.

 Madeira is now being paired with food rather than just added to it.
-It is also a wine that makes you think, not just because of the richness, complexity and incredible aromatics that can engulf an entire room, but also about the past.
+It is also a wine that makes you think, not just because of its richness, complexity and incredible aromatics that can engulf an entire room, but also about the past.

-Whilst drinking a great Bordeaux from 1982, I doubt one reflects on the launch of the first Commodore computer, but with a similarly priced 1820 Madeira, it is incredible to consider that George III had just died when the grapes were picked.
+Whilst drinking a great Bordeaux from 1982, I doubt one reflects on the launch of the first Commodore computer, but, with a similarly priced 1820 Madeira, it is incredible to consider that George III had just died when the grapes were picked.